TenKsolar: History

 Early in 2008, Dallas Meyer began developing the intellectual property for the company's proprietary technology.
 Later that year, the company was capitalized with $8 million in investments.

 In 2009, tenKsolar formed a strategic partnership with Minneapolis-based thin-film manufacturer 3M, which supplies tenKsolar with reflective film to boost light concentration onto the solar panels.
 This helped the company's RAIS (Redundant Array of Integrated Solar) Wave produce up to 50 percent more energy per square foot than a standard solar array.

 In September 2010, tenKsolar shipped its first panels and generated about $3 million in revenue.
 Throughout the year, the company raised about $5.64 million in investments and launched a Series B round of solar panels to boost its sales.
 Its primary shareholders include PrairieGold Venture Partners and the National Rural Telecommunications Cooperative.

 In April 2012, Hanwha Corp (008800) and ESP Novusmodus LP, a fund backed by Irish state utility Electricity Supply Board, led a $15.5 million Series B investment in tenKsolar.

 On July 8, 2013, tenKsolar announced a strategic alliance with Gehrlicher North America to deploy high-efficiency RAIS into solar PV projects in the North American market.

 In May 2017, tenKsolar announced it was suspending operations.

 Technology

-tenKsolar manufactures the RAIS WAVE system which combines PV modules, power electronics, static reflection, and racking configured in a repeating wave pattern to provide the market's most energy dense PV system for flat roof deployments.
-The cells, modules, and inverters are all wired in parallel, and the module and system voltage is 50 V. The low voltage, parallel architecture contributes to a highly reliable system architecture that has no single point of failure and a system that is inherently safe, with no possibility of generating arc flashes or lethal shocks.
-This architecture, combined with module integrated power electronics, enables tenKsolar's modules to utilize static/non uniform reflection and therefore generate 20% more energy per installed Watt of power when combined with tenK's integrated reflector.
-The integrated electronics also enable the system to automatically sense ground faults and shut down immediately.
-The ultimate result of tenKs technology is a system that is extremely energy dense, reliable, and safe.
+The RAIS WAVE technology by tenKsolar integrates PV modules with power electronics, static reflection, and racking arranged in a wave design suitable for installation on flat roofs.
+The cells, modules, and inverters are connected in parallel in order to operate at a system voltage of 50 V. Such configuration ensures that the chances of single points of failures, arc flashes, and high-voltage shock risks are minimized.
+When integrated with power electronics, the PV system makes use of the module integrated reflector to achieve static and non-uniform reflections in order to generate more energy from each installed Watt.